-Primarily a British blues band in their early years, Fleetwood Mac achieved a UK number-one single in 1968 with the instrumental "Albatross", and had other UK top ten hits with "Man of the World", "Oh Well", and "The Green Manalishi".
+Primarily a British blues band in their early years, Fleetwood Mac achieved a UK number-one single in 1968 with the instrumental "Albatross" and had other UK top ten hits with "Man of the World", "Oh Well", and "The Green Manalishi".
 Green left the band in May 1970, with McVie's wife Christine McVie joining as an official member on vocals and keyboards two months later.
-Spencer and Kirwan also left in 1971 and 1972 respectively, with Bob Welch replacing Spencer, and Bob Weston and Dave Walker replacing Kirwan.
-By the end of 1974, Weston and Walker had been dismissed and Welch had left, leaving the band without a guitarist or male vocalist.
+Other key members during the band's early years were Jeremy Spencer, Danny Kirwan, and Bob Welch.
+By the end of 1974, these members had departed, which left the band without a guitarist and male vocalist.
+While Fleetwood was scouting studios in Los Angeles, he heard the American folk-rock duo Buckingham Nicks, consisting of guitarist and singer Lindsey Buckingham and singer Stevie Nicks.

 From Wikipedia (https://en.wikipedia.org/wiki/Fleetwood_Mac) under Creative Commons Attribution CC-BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/legalcode)